Home

 As you preparing shipping cases for transport, ensure the fragile and delicate items such as graphics are protected.
 If the display requires paper graphics and marketing materials, it may also be wise to place them in plastic to help protect against moisture.

-Storing Exhibits for Future Use
+Storing Trade Show Display Booths for Future Use

 When storing your trade show display booth, pay particular attention to the care of your graphics and fabric.
 They should be carefully packed and stored out of direct sunlight, which will cause them to fade or become brittle.
 Also, refrain from using less costly cardboard boxes to store your display elements.
 Specialty booth cases provide far better protection.
 They are also more durable and ship more easily.